-The waterfall, found inside Wequiock Falls Park, may sometimes be overlooked by the average passersby, giving it a somewhat camouflaged feel.
-There is no official signage for the park, but GPS and map systems accurately direct where to pull into the parking lot and cross the grounds to the falls’ 25-foot ravine.
-View the waterfall from the old bridge and fencing overlook from above, or those wanting an up-close experience can also take the stairs down to falls level.
+The waterfall inside Wequiock Falls Park in Brown County may sometimes be overlooked by the average passersby, giving it a somewhat camouflaged feel.
+There is no official signage for the park, but GPS and map systems accurately direct where to pull into the small parking lot and cross the grounds to the falls’ 25-foot ravine.
+View the waterfall and rock formations from the old bridge and fencing overlook from above, or those wanting an up-close experience can also take the stairs down to the level of the falls.

-The falls’ source is the Wequiock Creek and is part of The Northeast Wisconsin Land Trust protecting the Wequiock Creek Natural Area from development.
+The falls’ source is the Wequiock Creek, part of The Northeast Wisconsin Land Trust protecting the Wequiock Creek Natural Area from development.
 The gorgeous caved area is part of the historic Niagara Escarpment.
 The Niagara Escarpment runs throughout multiple states, including several key areas of Wisconsin.
-It contributes to the unique beauty of favorite spots like High Cliff and other popular Wisconsin State Parks in Northeast Wisconsin.
+It contributes to the unique beauty of favorite spots like Fonferek Glen Waterfall, High Cliff in Sherwood, and other popular Wisconsin State Parks in Northeast Wisconsin.

 These geographical activities mean Wequiock can offer an impressive view and opportunity for families to explore throughout the year!
 It is a reasonably easy walk to get down to the gorge.
 On the way down, families will find an eccentrically decorated fence like the Pont des Arts bridge in Paris, where there is a collection of engraved and initialed locks.